FREE TIPS & TRICKS

 Positive reviews improve the general buzz around your hotel and help you gain control of the search results for your business, meaning the main message that customers see when they search for it.
 You should actively ensure that honest and positive feedback appears on review sites and social media so that you can win over potential customers.

 Must-Do’s when monitoring reviews

 As per TripAdvisor study, another factor that drives traveler engagement next to the number of reviews is responding to them.
-Hotels that respond to at least one online review have a 17% increase in customer engagement.
-Besides, another survey shows that 65% of TripAdvisor users are more inclined to book a hotel which responds to traveler online reviews versus the one which doesn’t.
+77% of TripAdvisor travelers are more likely to book a property that leaves personalized responses to online reviews.
 On the other hand, if travelers don’t see you are interacting with guests online, they won’t see you as a business that cares about its customers.

 Actionable tips and templates to respond to online reviews you can find in our Ultimate Guide to Online Reviews.